edukaj/fontdef/README.md

 	sudo apt-get install libboost-program-options-dev libfreeimage-dev

+## windows
-On windows download that libraries and set fontdef.pro
+download that libraries and set fontdef.pro

+Maybe some modification are required.